 The motor vehicle dealer law in the State of Illinois has been relatively unchanged for quite some time.
-But since the 1st of January 2018, newly amended provisions of the Illinois Vehicle Code has taken effect.
+But since the 1st of January 2018, newly amended provisions of the Illinois Vehicle Code have taken effect.

 Both will need to submit a surety bond to the Illinois Secretary of State with a $50,000 bond amount instead of $20,000.